 The Visa Waiver Program (VWP) allows individuals from these 38 countries to travel to the U.S. temporarily for business or tourism.
 You can stay in the U.S. for up to 90 days (3 months) at a time without applying for a visa.
 You can read more about it in our Visa Waiver Program FAQ here.

-Do I need a return ticket to apply for the B-1?
+Do I need a return ticket to apply for a B-1?

 No, you do not need a return flight booked at the time you apply for the B-1 visa.
 However, you may need to provide supporting documentation to prove that you plan to return to your home country.
 Support documentation may include a letter from your company, a lease agreement from your residence outside of the U.S., or a copy of a recent bank statement.